Thursday, January 31, 2008

 Most of the parents of AID children have hidden the matter, except when the mother or father falls ill or they divorce.
 Many offspring — whether young or grown — in such a situation have become distrustful of their parents for not telling them the truth.

-A doctor in his 30s said he learned from a blood test five years ago while in
+A doctor in his 30s said he learned from a blood test five years ago while in medical school that his father's blood was not in his veins.

 He said he felt like "half of what had sustained me suddenly disappeared."
 He had never suspected that his father was not his biological father.